gysagsohn/hashrouter-browserrouter/README.md

 ### Convert to Next.js with Server-Side Rendering (SSR)
 For this approach, I plan to convert the existing React app to Next.js to leverage server-side rendering (SSR) and static generation.

+The Next.js SSR option is currently on hold for now, though I plan to revisit it personally to enhance my knowledge in SSR with Next.js.

 **What Needs to Be Done:**
 1. **Install Next.js in the Current React Project:**